 Trip Cancellation and Interruption benefits can help you recover non-refundable prepaid expenses if

-your trip is cancelled or interrupted due to:
+your trip is canceled or interrupted due to:

 Trip Delay benefits can help pay for additional expenses such as accommodations, transportation, and

-meals if your trip is delayed for five hours or more due to inclement weather.
+meals if your trip is delayed for five hours or more due to Common Carrier delay.